yonas-fsaha/qr-code-component-main/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this front-end